git-moss/DrivenByMoss-Documentation/Yaeltex/Yaeltex-Turn.md

 ### Transport

-* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button
+* Behaviour on Pause: Sets the action to be executed when playback is stopped with the Play button.
-* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button
+* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Stop button.

 ### Session